Running Your Own ASK Programs

 While most teachers immediately want to connect to an author, excellent learning can happen with specialist interviews as well.
 The specialist interview focuses on the content of the book, while the author interview focuses on the writing process.

-Our very first book was Monkey Island and students interviewed a panel of people from organizations who offer services to the homeless in Berrien County.
+Monkey Island and students interviewed a panel of people from organizations who offer services to the homeless in Berrien County.
 These experts didn't charge for the experience and were delighted to participate.

 Two other books that we followed Macomb ISD's lead in offering are: